cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     `params` to strengthen the input `msg` against offline dictionary attacks.
     This function also needs to satisfy collision resistance.

-Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.

 # Offline Registration {#offline-phase}